Growth of block diagonal operators and symmetry-resolved Krylov complexity

 where $A_{ii}\, (i=1,2,3,4),\, A_{12},\,A_{34},\,B_{12},\, B_{34}\in\mathbb{R}$.
 We assume that the block structure is induced by a conserved charge, which, in the diagonal basis, reads $Q_4={\rm diag}\left(q_+,q_+,q_-,q_-\right)$.
 The Hamiltonian governing the (non-trivial) time evolution of $O_4$ is diagonal in the same basis and is given by $H_4={\rm diag}\left(E_1,E_2,E_3,E_4\right)$.

 The two blocks of $O_4$ evolve separately in time.
 The Krylov complexity of a general Hermitian operator in a two-dimensional Hilbert space has been computed in \cite{Caputa:2024vrn}, and we can use those results to determine the two symmetry-resolved Krylov complexities in this example.
 As shown in the Appendix, we can also extract the probabilities associated with the two blocks.
 Combining them with the symmetry-resolved Krylov complexities as in \eqref{eq:weighted_Complexity}, we obtain $\bar{C}(t)$.
 The computation of the Krylov complexity of the $4\times 4$ operator is more involved.
 In the Appendix, we describe a method to obtain analytic expressions.
 It is insightful to plot the difference $C_K(t)-\bar{C}(t)$ as a function of time; we do it in Fig.\,\ref{fig:4x4Example} for various choices of parameters.
 Consistently with our expectations, all the curves are positive.
 In the Appendix, we provide further evidence to support this fact.
+As already verified for the previous example, this instance also demonstrates that the total Krylov complexity can be smaller than one of the two symmetry-resolved complexities for some time values.
+This is illustrated, for some parameter values of the model, in a dedicated figure in the Appendix.

 \underline{Harmonic oscillators:} To include infinite-dimensional Hilbert spaces in our analysis and move towards the study of many-body quantum systems, let us consider a model of coupled complex harmonic oscillators described by $N$ (non-Hermitian) position operators $\Phi_j$ and conjugate momenta $\Pi_j$ such that $[\Phi_i,\Pi_j]={\rm i}\delta_{ij}$.
 If we assume that the Hamiltonian of the model can be rewritten as the sum of two quadratic Hamiltonians of independent real oscillators (see the Appendix), we can diagonalize it as \cite{Serafini17book}